The tuition refund schedule below has been established by the State University Board of Trustees.

 In order to obtain a refund, a student must officially withdraw from college through the Registrar’s Office and specifically request a refund of room, fees, meal plan and tuition.

 Students withdrawing or thinking of withdrawing are advised to consult with an advisor in the Financial Aid Office.
-Due to strict federal regulations governing the use and distribution of Title IV financial aid, aid recipients will jeopardize their current eligibility if withdrawal from college takes place before completing 60% of the semester.
+Due to strict federal regulations governing the use and distribution of Title IV financial aid, aid recipients will jeopardize their current eligibility if they withdraw or stop attending classes prior to completing 60% of the semester.